zalando/skipper/docs/tutorials/ratelimit.md

 see also [Running with
 Redis based Cluster Ratelimits](../kubernetes/ingress-controller.md#redis-based)

+#### Redis Swarm Configuration

+When working with redis swarm, use kubernetes service selector.
+Configure it with `-kubernetes-redis-service-namespace` and `-kubernetes-redis-service-name` flags.
+Skipper auto-discovers new redis instances each 10 seconds using background routine.

+#### Implementation

 The implementation use [redis ring](https://godoc.org/github.com/go-redis/redis#Ring) to be able to shard via client hashing and spread the load across multiple Redis instances to be able to scale out the shared storage.